← Back to homepage

 ./target/release/ferrosa

 Note: Ferrosa starts in standalone mode by default.
 Two-node pair mode is available via FERROSA_SEED configuration.
-Full cluster mode (3+ nodes) uses Raft consensus and a Murmur3 token ring — set FERROSA_CLUSTER_MODE=cluster.
+Full cluster formation (3+ nodes) uses Raft consensus and a Murmur3 token ring; there is no separate FERROSA_CLUSTER_MODE switch.

 Default ports